-Most welcome emails contain a freebie like an ebook, a discount, free trial of your product, promo code or coupon, and more.
+Most welcome emails contain a freebie like an ebook, a discount, a free trial of your product, a promo code or coupon, and more.
 Here are some best examples to write an engaging welcome email.

 This is a generic welcome email for all the individuals who subscribe to BuzzFeed Daily.
 The email has a short welcome message and states clearly when one should expect their emails (which excludes Saturday and Sunday).

 BuzzFeed has a range of email subscription options and that is why the final call-to-action entails the same.

 Although Maropost’s email doesn’t mention the subscriber’s name, the tone of the email is quite warm.
 The CTA is also well-crafted by inciting a curiousness that their resource library is packed with valuable content.

 This is another example of sending a welcome email by Refinery29.
 You can craft your welcome message and provide some resources for your subscribers to consume.
 In this particular case, the scheduled date of delivery has passed, therefore, they have provided a few resources until the next email hits the inbox.

 This is a welcome email from Product Hunt.
 It has no image, gifs, or separate CTA buttons.
 The email is purely text-based with several clickable links that look very decent and clean.
 Using bold fonts and a lot of images is not the only way to make your emails attractive.
 At times, simple messages work wonders.

 This is a welcome email from Digg where they clearly specified and informed when the subscriber should expect an email from them.
 Along with the welcome message, they have provided a curated list of their top-performing stories so that the user gets an idea about the type of content they will be receiving.